mitsutoshi/yajirobe/README.md

 ![.github/workflows/rebalance.yml](https://github.com/mitsutoshi/yajirobe/workflows/.github/workflows/rebalance.yml/badge.svg)

 yajirobe is a bot rebalancing cryptocurrency assets.
 Amount of fiat and cryptocurency are adjusted to 50%.
-This bot is for using on Liquid.
+This bot is for using on Liquid by FTX.

 ## How to install